AVRT Awards

 Honoring Outstanding Leadership in Vision Rehabilitation

-The nominee must demonstrate exceptional leadership in an international, national, or regional role.
+2. Demonstrates exceptional leadership in an international, national or regional role.

-The nominee must display a high degree of enthusiasm and passion for Vision Rehabilitation Therapy.
+3. Displays a high degree of enthusiasm and passion for the profession of vision rehabilitation therapy.

-The nominee must show a commitment to promoting professionalism, continuing education, certification, and mentorship.
+4. Exhibits a commitment to promoting professionalism in support of continuing education, certification and mentorship.

-Nominations should include a letter outlining the nominee’s biographical information, education, training, employment, leadership qualities, contributions, and achievements.
+*All nominations should include a letter of nomination outlining biographical information, and a summary of the individual’s education and training, employment, leadership qualities, contributions and achievements.

-If possible, include a curriculum vitae or resume for the nominee.
+*If possible, a copy of the nominee’s curriculum vitae or resume should be included.

 The Outstanding Service Award in Vision Rehabilitation Therapy